data-apis/dataframe-api/spec/02_use_cases.md

 In this section we define concrete examples of the types of use cases defined above.

-### Plotting library receiving data as a data frame
+### Plotting library receiving data as a dataframe

-One use case we facilitate with the API defined in this document is a plotting library receiving the data to be plotted as a data frame object.
+One use case we facilitate with the API defined in this document is a plotting library receiving the data to be plotted as a dataframe object.

-Consider the case of a scatter plot, that will be plotted with the data contained in a data frame structure.
+Consider the case of a scatter plot, that will be plotted with the data contained in a dataframe structure.
 For example, consider this data:

 | petal length | petal width |
 |--------------|-------------|